2026-2027 Stanford MBA Essay Tips

 Show Your ‘Why’, Don’t Tell

-The balance of Stanford MBA Essay A should focus on one or two other situations from your life since the ‘superhero origin’ where the thing that matters most to you influenced your actions or choices.
+The balance of this essay should focus on one or two other situations from your life since the ‘superhero origin’ where the thing that matters most to you influenced your actions or choices.
 One of these (or a third topical area if you have space) can be devoted to your vision of the future.
 You have space to further spell out your plans in Essay B, but you should lay out, in broad strokes, how your ‘thing’ influences where you want to take your life in Essay A.

 Putting it All Together